Oklahoma police chief, fellow cop accused of murdering him were 'best of friends,' town mayor says

 Nealey was booked Monday morning at the Escambia County Jail on homicide charges, according to online sheriff's office records.

-Miller and Nealey were close friends, according to the mayor of Mannford--a city of just over 3,000 people--who told the Tulsa World they were both "great" men."
+Miller and Nealey were close friends, according to the mayor of Mannford — a city of just over 3,000 people — who told the Tulsa World they were both "great" men."

 EX-ST. LOUIS COP PLEADS GUILTY IN BEATING OF FELLOW OFFICER AFTER ALLEGEDLY SAYING, 'GOING ROGUE FEELS GOOD'